 - Built-in laser guide helps you align the perfect cut

 - Pivoting metal guard accommodates safe and easy plunge cuts

 This saw is very well made.
-It’s easy to control although some users complain that that handle might be too big for someone with smaller hands and the trigger safety feature can be tricky to use.
+It’s easy to control, although some users complain that that handle might be too big for someone with smaller hands, and the trigger safety feature can be tricky to use.
 Its relatively small weight means that it can be used just with one hand without causing any fatigue to the holder.
-While this is true it can be a little more tiring when using vertically.
+While this is true, it can be a little more tiring when used vertically.

-Because of it worm-drive like construction the blade is positioned on a left-hand side which makes it easier to see your cut line.
-To make things easier it’s also equipped with a laser for more accurate cutting.
+Because of its worm-drive-like construction, the blade is positioned on the left-hand side, which makes it easier to see your cut line.
+To make things easier, it’s also equipped with a laser for more accurate cutting.

 Safety Plunge Design

-Although some people might find this particular feature annoying this design allows for plunge cuts which in the case of any other circular saws are impossible to make.
-It takes some getting used to though and because the foot is spring-loaded with heavy spring you have to press hard to expose the blade for cutting.
-It is a different way of applying a safety feature, rather than having a guard.
+Although some people might find this particular feature annoying, this design allows for plunge cuts which, in the case of any other circular saws, are impossible to make.
+It takes some getting used to, though, and because the foot is spring-loaded with a heavy spring, you have to press hard to expose the blade for cutting.
+It is a different way of applying a safety feature rather than having a guard.

 Dust collection – this saw has got a dust collection attachment which makes it virtually dust-free but even without a vacuum attached the dust is pretty manageable.
 This saw is surprisingly quiet.
 If you can say that about saws.
 The blade cutting material makes more noise than a tool itself.

 - For plunge cuts, be sure to get the blade up to full speed–pressing the trigger–before touching the wood

 - Remember that the VersaCut will not start cutting until you press the faceplate down onto/into the surface to be cut (make sure you set the depth correctly–for plunge cuts, consider setting for the max of 1 1/16″)